Skip to content

 Throughout the U.S. and Canada, housing prices continue to soar, putting immense pressure on building departments to make improvements to often lengthy and complex permit approval processes.
 And it’s not just local building departments that are feeling the pressure - housing affordability remains a top priority for governments at the federal, state, and provincial levels.
 In the U.S., the Build Back Better Bill, if passed, would see $150 billion pumped partly into the rapid construction of affordable housing, causing a sharp spike in building permit demand.
 Similarly, in Canada, multiple levels of government are looking to new builds to help curb the rapid rise in housing prices, and at accelerating building as a way to provide more affordable housing.
 In today’s housing market, it’s more important than ever for governments to invest in technology that can support staff, and facilitate quicker turnaround times.

 Ultimately, a large part of being efficient comes down to data quality and availability, and the ability for departments to effectively allocate resources to current demands, and plan ahead for the future.
 With manual, siloed systems, information can sometimes be stored in multiple different places, in multiple different formats, slowing down workflows and making it difficult for stakeholders to access the information they need.
 Or it can be lost altogether.
-Alternatively, with Clariti, all information - including historical land and permit records - is stored in one system that’s easily accessible for all stakeholders.
-Using dynamic reporting capabilities and fully-configurable dashboards, departments using Clariti’s building permit software can see all department data in a digestible format, whether it’s new permit applications, permits in review, permits about to expire, or revenue by month.
+Alternatively, with Clariti's permitting software, all information - including historical land and permit records - is stored in one system that’s easily accessible for all stakeholders.
+Both Clariti Enterprise and Launch offer comprehensive reporting capabilities that allow departments to take advantage of their data.
+And with Enterprise's limitless dashboards, its easy to view data in a digestible way.

 Trend 3: Rapid changes in building codes